 INTRODUCTION — Alopecia is a transient and usually (although not always) reversible consequence of cancer chemotherapy that can be psychologically devastating .
 For some patients, the emotional trauma may be so severe as to lead to refusing or delaying treatment that might otherwise be beneficial [2-8].
 Recovery generally requires a period of several months to a year, amplifying the psychological impact of the disease and its treatment.

-The anatomy and physiology of hair growth, the effects of chemotherapy, and possible means for preventing alopecia are discussed here.
+A general overview of the anatomy and physiology of hair growth, the effects of chemotherapy on the hair follicle, and possible means for preventing or minimizing chemotherapy-induced alopecia are discussed here.

 ●The lower portion, which extends from the base of the hair follicle to the insertion of the arrector pili muscle.
 This lower portion, in turn, is comprised of several major components: